Engee documentation

 • — temperature of layer B.

-Thermal conductivity can be specified using the Conductivity type parameters:
+Thermal conductivity can be specified using the Conductivity type parameter.:

-• Constant - the thermal conductivity remains constant during the simulation.
-You specify thermal conductivity using the Thermal conductivity parameters.
+• Constant — thermal conductivity remains constant during simulation.
+You set the thermal conductivity using the Thermal conductivity parameter.

-• Variable input - the thermal conductivity is set using the input signal on the K port, which can be varied during the simulation.
-The Minimum thermal conductivity parameters sets the lower limit of the signal.
+• Variable input — Thermal conductivity is set using the input signal on port K, which can change during simulation.
+The Minimum thermal conductivity parameter sets the lower limit of the signal.

-The Tabulated data option uses the average block temperature to determine the thermal conductivity.
-For flat wall geometry, the average temperature is equal to
+Option Tabulated data uses the average temperature of the unit to determine the thermal conductivity.
+For a flat wall geometry, the average temperature is

-For cylindrical wall geometry, the average temperature is equal to
+For the cylindrical geometry of the wall, the average temperature is

 ,

-A and B are thermal ports corresponding to the material layers.
-Positive direction of heat transfer from port A to port B, in this case the value of heat flux is positive.
+A and B are the thermal ports corresponding to the material layers.
+The positive direction of heat transfer from port A to port B, in this case, the value of the heat flow is positive.

 Ports